Rayerdyne/master-thesis/README.md

-# master-thesis
+# Master Thesis
-All work related to my master thesis
+All work related to my master thesis.

+Author: François Straet

+Organisation of my working directory:

+- Dispa-SET is in `../Dispa-SET/`

+    its dedicated python environment ".env" in `../Dispa-SET/.env`

+- GAMS is in `../gams37.1_linux_x64_64_stf/`